Expert Advice On Improving Your Home

 Check Reviews and Referrals

-It's a good idea to look at online reviews on Google Reviews, the Better Business Bureau (BBB), Yelp, and other review sites to read about customer experiences.
+It's a good idea to look at online reviews on Google Reviews, the Better Business Bureau (BBB), Yelp, and other review sites to learn about customer experiences.
 Ask neighbors for recommendations of quality local gutter guard companies.
-When researching providers, you should choose companies with a track record of consistently good feedback instead of just one or two reviews.
+When researching providers, it's best to select companies with consistent positive feedback instead of just one or two reviews.

 Types of Gutter Guards

-• Foam guards consist of pieces of foam that sit in your gutters to stop debris.
+• Foam guards are large pieces of foam that sit in your gutters to block debris.
 They're lightweight and easy to install.
 Foam guards cost roughly $2.46 per linear foot.

 • Brush guards are exactly what they sound like: large brush bristles that sit in your gutters to let water through while blocking debris.
 Brush guards cost roughly $4.05 per linear foot.